asyml/texar/examples/bert/README.md

 This is a Texar implementation of Google's BERT model, which allows to load pre-trained model parameters downloaded from the [official release](https://github.com/google-research/bert) and build/fine-tune arbitrary downstream applications with **distributed training** (This example showcases BERT for sentence classification).

+This example shows two ways of building a BERT classifier, at different abstraction levels:

+  * Use `texar.modules.BERTClassifier` ([doc](https://texar.readthedocs.io/en/latest/code/modules.html#texar.modules.BertClassifier)) directly.
+The module supports both sequence classification (one label per sequence) and sequence labeling (one label per token). --- See `bert_classifier_main_v2.py` for implementation.
-With Texar, building the BERT model is as simple as creating a [`TransformerEncoder`](https://texar.readthedocs.io/en/latest/code/modules.html#transformerencoder) instance.
-We can initialize the parameters of the TransformerEncoder using a pre-trained BERT checkpoint by calling `init_bert_checkpoint(path_to_bert_checkpoint)`.
+  * Use lower-level modules by creating a `TransformerEncoder` ([doc](https://texar.readthedocs.io/en/latest/code/modules.html#transformerencoder)) instance and adding additional layers.
+Initialization with a pre-trained BERT checkpoint is done by calling `init_bert_checkpoint(path_to_bert_checkpoint)`. --- See `bert_classifier_main.py` for implementation.

 In sum, this example showcases: